 Improve the yield from harvesting and storage.

-Up to 30 to 40% of production can be lost before food even reaches the market, the UN's Food and Agriculture Organisation (FAO) estimates.
+Up to 30% to 40% of production can be lost before the food even reaches the market, the UN's Food and Agriculture Organization (FAO) estimates.
 This is especially a problem in the developing world.
-The IoT can provide cost effective monitoring capabilities to inform farmers.
+IoT can provide cost-effective monitoring capabilities to inform farmers.
 Such data can help them choose the best methods for harvesting and storing produce, especially for crops subject to high losses like fruits and vegetables.

 Improve the existing distribution network.

 In South and South east Asia, almost 90% of wasted calories from food are lost during storage and transport, according to World Bank estimates.
 Even in developed countries, the IoT can make the distribution network more efficient and productive.
 It can provide better monitoring and access to real-time data for decision-making.
 For example, it can track cargo vehicles on the road, detect congestion and create alternate routes, and monitor conditions inside the containers.
 These are already viable commercialized technologies in deployment.